 The Collaborative School Committee

 The Collaborative School Committee (CSC) is an elected advisory board at GW.
-Presently we have 15 active members: four students, four parents, four teachers, one classified staff member, one community representative, and the principal.
+Presently we have 14 active members: four students, four parents, four teachers, one community representative, and the principal.

 The primary focus of the CSC is the development and implementation of the Unified Improvement Plan (UIP).
 To this end we help guide the school budget, staffing allocations, and school design, always with the goal of furthering the UIP.

 The members of the CSC for the 2017-2018 school year are: